Ada-Developers-Academy/core-unit-3/web-browsers/browsers-and-dev-tools.md

 When we develop the front-end layer for our web apps in code, the _browser_ is the platform that _renders_ it for the user. **Rendering** is the process of displaying it to the user.

 As web developers, familiarity with the browser will help us understand its abilities and limitations.
-Understanding what the browser can and can't do will help us make usable, exciting, and consistent web apps!
+Understanding what the browser can and can't do will help us make usable, exciting, and reliable web apps!

 ## Developing for Web